Ilir Hasani: Early life and education

+Career

 In 2006, he was promoted to young assistant in surgery, in 2011 promoted further to assistant.
 In 2015 he was elected assistant doctoral student at the Faculty of Medicine in the subject of surgery.
 From 2009 to 2010 he held the position of director of the Clinic for Orthopedic Diseases at the Clinical Center-Skopje.
 In 2009, he was elected national representative of the NATO Forces Medical Association Committee.

 In June 2010 he was appointed Deputy Coordinator of Surgical Clinics with the Emergency Center, the Clinic for Anesthesia, Resuscitation and Intensive Care and the Clinic of Orthopedic Diseases.

 From 2011 to 2017 he was the director of the Emergency Surgical Center, where he made a major contribution to the organization of emergency services, emergency diagnostics, emergency care of patients with acute surgical diseases in normal conditions and in conditions of mass casualties.

 Since August 2017, by the decision of the Government of the Republic of North Macedonia, he was appointed Director of the IPH KU of Traumatology, Orthopedic Diseases, Anesthesia, Resuscitation and Intensive Care, Emergency Center in Skopje.
 In 2017 he was appointed National Advisor to the Minister of Health.